 Traditional hardtack is composed of three simple ingredients: water, salt, and flour.
 This gets mixed up and baked until most of the water is cooked off.
 Think of it as dehydrated bread.
 Minimal water and the salt do not make for favorable growing conditions.
 Pretty simple, huh?

-Two Hardtack Recipes: Traditional vs Modern
+Two Hardtack Recipes: Traditional Hardtack vs “Modern” Hardtack Recipe

 Now, if you do an internet search for hardtack you will likely find many different recipes.
-But I break those down into two different groups.
-Traditional recipes and modern recipes.
+But I break those down into two different groups: traditional recipes and modern recipes.

 - Cooking sheet, pan, or a mesh rack.
 I used an 11” x 16” pan.

-- Large mixing bowl or a mixer if you have it
+- Large mixing bowl, or a mixer if you have it

-Now for the ingredients.
-This is what you will need.
+This is what you will need:

 - 4.5 cups of flour.
-I used all-purpose flour
+I used all-purpose flour white flour.

 - 3 Tbsp of salt